Alexb392/SNHU-Projects/README.md

 Q: Which pieces of the code did you find most challenging to write, and how did you overcome this?
 What tools or resources are you adding to your support network?
 A: as mentioned before, I think the think I found the most challengeing was getting the math to work.
 I had make a few forum posts on places like stack overflow and reddit and I was able to get a lot of answers to my questions on those sites.
+I also found some really great
-5.
+Youtube channels that have great information and little projects that they show you how to programm 5.
 Q: What skills from this project will be particularly transferable to other projects or course work?
 A: Creating menus was a good skill that I had roughly developed during this project.
 I find it fairly simple to design simple menus